 - Farmers and fish pond owners should take necessary precautions to minimise losses.

-- For an update on the state of weather warnings, members of the public may call the Observatory Dial-a-Weather service at 187 8200, or the Observatory Internet homepage (http://www.weather.gov.hk).
+- For an update on the status of weather warnings, members of the public may call the Observatory's Dial-a-Weather service at 1878 200 or browse the Observatory's website( or ).